-Who were some of the teachers, educators, or artists who inspired you to become a teacher?
+Who were some of the teachers or educators who inspired you to become a teacher?
 What do you think made them so special?

 What advice do you have for teachers who are just starting out in their teaching careers?

 - No matter how much you plan, be flexible.